-In late 2018, the government organised a public consultation for the draft of the first ever "common cell tower" policy of the country, which includes the measure "to remove all future cell tower building activities from incumbents PLDT and Globe Telecom" as a way to fast-track the roll-out of cell towers, as well as requiring the telecommunications companies to share their cell tower assets (Camus, 2018).
-The number of cell sites operates by PLDT and Globe total to about 16,000, a mile less than those of neighboring countries like Vietnam with 70,000 towers and Indonesia with 90,000 (Camus, 2018).
+Late last year, the government organised a public consultation for the draft of the first ever ‘common cell tower’ policy of the country, which includes the measure ‘to remove all future cell tower building activities from incumbents PLDT, Inc. and Globe Telecom, Inc.’ as a way to fastrack the roll-out of cell towers, as well as requiring the telecommunications companies to share their cell tower assets (Camus, 2018c).
+The number of cell sites operates by PLDT and Globe total to about 16,000, a mile less than those of neighboring countries like Vietnam with 70,000 towers and Indonesia with 90,000 (Camus, 2018c).
 However, the consultation became a protracted, thorny debate among stakeholders and possibilities of a legal row came to the fore.

-Based on real-time data from nPerf, an online application company that churns out geo-localised statistics on Internet connection, many areas in Visayas and Mindanao, particularly the coastal areas, do not have consistent mobile signal.
+Based on real-time data from nPerf, an online application company that churns out geo-localized statistics on internet connection, many areas in Visayas and Mindanao, particularly the coastal areas, do not have consistent mobile signal.
 4G connectivity is still heavily concentrated in urban Luzon, while most areas with mobile signal coverage only have 3G.
-This data is congruent with the 2018 report of mobile research firm Opensignal, which found that 4G connectivity in the country is "hard to find" and is offered in a much lesser extent than it is in other countries.
+This data is congruent with the 2018 report of mobile research firm Opensignal, which found that 4G connectivity in the country is ‘hard to find’ and is offered in a much lesser extent than it is in other countries.
 However, according to the latest report of Opensignal (Fitchard, 2019), 4G connectivity in the country has improved ‘dramatically’ as LTE users can now access LTE connection more than 70 percent of the time.
 Opensignal (Fitchard, 2019) wrote that the improvements are more likely driven by the ‘competitive pressure’ brought by the launching of Dito Telecommunity, the third telecommunications player.